Skip to main content

 An aspect ratio describes the proportional relationship between width and height.
 When someone says "16:9", they mean for every 16 units of width, there are 9 units of height.
 It doesn't matter if those units are pixels, centimetres, or metres, the shape stays the same.

 This matters because resizing an image without maintaining its aspect ratio distorts it.
 Stretching a 4:3 photo to fit a 16:9 slot squashes faces and warps buildings.
-The aspect ratio calculator helps you find the right dimensions for any target size while keeping the original proportions intact.
+Knowing the ratio lets you apply the resize formula manually and choose the right crop before you export.

 The calculator reduces your dimensions to the simplest ratio using the greatest common divisor.
 So 1920×1080 becomes 16:9, and 2560×1440 becomes 16:9 too, they're the same shape at different sizes.